Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 But following are some common factors:

-Whatever their body size or shape is, people with eating disorder usually harbor a deep sense of shame about it.
+Whatever their body size or shape is, people with an eating disorder usually harbor a deep sense of shame about it.

 This sense of shame is usually connected to a deeper sense of shame about the self as a whole, believing that we are flawed and therefore unworthy of love and belonging.